devsamuelv/Sms-Spammer/README.md

 ### Install
-go to [Releases](https://github.com/DevSamuelV/Sms-Spammer/releases) and look for the file named app-release.apk and click on it and it should be downloading
+go to [Releases](https://github.com/DevSamuelV/Sms-Spammer/releases) and look for the file named app-release.apk and click on it and it should be downloading.